Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 UNLV Stats and Trends

-- UNLV has played nine games, with five wins against the spread.
+- In UNLV's nine games this season, it has five wins against the spread.

 - The Rebels are 4-3 ATS when underdogs by 3.5 points or more this season.